DistributedProofreaders/dproofreaders/SETUP/GRAPHS.md

   // Height of the graph in pixels.
 Defaults to 400 if not provided. height?: number;

-  // Width of y axis in pixels.
-Defaults to 50 if not provided. yAxisWidth?: number;

   // Y axis label.
 Defaults to first series label or legend box for multiple
   // series.
   yAxisLabel?: string;